 |Flying Club Miles/£1 spent on...||Virgin Atlantic or Virgin Holidays Purchases||General Purchases|

 |Reward Card||1.5 miles/£1||0.75 mile/£1|

 In addition to earning miles on spending, cardholders can earn a Virgin Atlantic Reward each year.
-A Virgin Atlantic Reward is valid for 24 months and can be redeemed for a Premium Economy upgrade, a Companion Voucher or even lounge access, depending on your membership tier at the time you redeem your reward.
+A Virgin Atlantic Reward is valid for 24 months (12 months longer than the companion vouchers on the old Black/White Virgin credit cards) and can be redeemed for a Premium Economy upgrade, a Companion Voucher or even lounge access, depending on your membership tier at the time you redeem your reward.
 These perks can be worth hundreds of pounds, if you use them.

 Successful applicants are issued with a Mastercard.
 Assuming the value of a Flying Club Mile to be 1p, the Virgin Reward+ can achieve a relatively high rewards rate around 3% on Virgin flights and Holidays and around 1.5% on other general spending.
 If you're an avid Flying Club miles collector, a Virgin Reward+ card can be your go-to card for all purchases.
 As you can see from the following chart, the Virgin Reward+ card can be the most rewarding credit card in the UK, partly since Mastercards are a commonly accepted credit card.

 What if You Already have a Virgin Black or White Credit Card?